- About Us

 Sign up to receive email updates from LDF.

 Mr. Southerland earned an LL.M. in Trial Advocacy from Georgetown University Law Center.
-In 2002, he received his law degree cum laude from Temple University Law School where he served as Articles Editor of the Temple Law Review.
-Mr. Southerland graduated summa cum laude from the University of Connecticut with a bachelor’s degree in Political Science and Sociology in 1999.
+He received his law degree cum laude from Temple University Law School where he served as Articles Editor of the Temple Law Review.
+Mr. Southerland graduated summa cum laude from the University of Connecticut with a bachelor’s degree in Political Science and Sociology.